 return_url

-: Klarna will always redirect the customer to this URL on a successful authorization.
-This could either be a URL from the Acquiring Partner who will handle the redirection logic or a URL collected from the Partner.website redirection
+: if the Klarna purchase flow is launched in a web environment, Klarna will redirect the customer to this URL after the customer finishes their interaction with Klarna, either by approving or aborting the purchase flow.
+This could either be a URL from the Acquiring Partner who will handle the redirection logic or a URL collected from the Partner.app_return_url

 app_return_url